-The common rabbit pinworm (an Oxyurid called Passalurus ambiguus) is an internal (intestinal) parasite found in rabbits.
-It does not cause a serious health threat to rabbits, but it can cause uncomfortable itching and skin inflammation or redness around their hind ends (anus area).
+The common rabbit pinworm (called Passalurus ambiguus) is an intestinal parasite.
+It does not cause a serious health threat and often live unnoticed in rabbits, but it can cause uncomfortable itching and skin inflammation or redness around their hind ends (anus area).
 P. ambiguus is species- or host-specific, meaning that it only lives in rabbits.

 "Pinworms do not cause a serious health threat to rabbits, but they can cause uncomfortable itching and skin inflammation or redness."

-- Pinworms live in the small intestines, cecum and colon of rabbits.
+Pinworms live in the small intestines, cecum (large intestine), and colon of rabbits.
 They pass their eggs into the environment through the rabbit's feces.

-Therefore, if your veterinarian has made a positive diagnosis of pinworms in your rabbit, you’ll be instructed to administer antiparasitic drugs.
-In addition, you’ll need to be diligent about cleaning and eliminating any and all eggs in and around your rabbit's cage and other areas where he or she plays, sleeps and roams.
+If your rabbit is diagnosed with pinworms, she will be prescribed anti-parasitic drugs.
+In addition, you will need to be diligent about cleaning and eliminating all feces in and around your rabbit's cage and in other areas where he or she plays, sleeps, and roams.